 When performing active debug on a target platform, an emulator is used.
-To make working with the board as transparent as possible for the user, the CrossCore[®] Embedded Studio (CCES) tools automate initialization of the CGU/DMC hardware.
-Applications can be built and loaded to off-chip memory for use in a debug session on the targeted board.
-Debugging uses Preload Code.
-The preload code projects can be found at Analog DevicesCrossCore Embedded Studio 2.11.0\SHARC\ldr\init_code\SC59x_Init' in the CCES installation directory.
+To make working with the board as transparent as possible for the user, the CrossCore[®] Embedded Studio (CCES) tools automate initialization of the CGU/DMC hardware such that applications can be built and loaded to off-chip memory for use in a debug session on the targeted board.
+This is done via Preload Code, the preload code projects can be found at this path 'Analog DevicesCrossCore Embedded Studio 2.11.0SHARCldrinit_codeSC59x_Init' in the CCES installation directory